 I’m a morning person, so by default I love breakfast and brunch.
 I usually treat myself to a local cafe or diner for breakfast, and then skip eating at restaurants for lunch or dinner, if I’m traveling alone.
 I’ll eat whatever I’ve purchased from the local supermarket.

 Coffee — doesn’t matter if it’s a large bag of beans to take home from a local coffee shop, or a latte that I’m ordering while working.
-I splurge freely on coffee and no one can tell me otherwise.
+I splurge freely on coffee, but I’ve cut down on purchasing multiple cups in a day.

 Souvenirs and shopping — I usually don’t buy anything, unless it’s a magnet for my sister.
 I once bought a wine stopper in Alaska.
 That’s about it.